g0mb4/rcl/README.md

 Robot Control Language

 # why?
-I started a project dealing with robots, so I thought it's a perfect opportunity to dust my flex/bison skills.
+I started a project dealing with robots, so I thought it's a perfect opportunity to dust off my flex/bison skills.
 The goal it to create a simple interptreter, that can execute commands coming from a TCP/IP server.

 This is an early version of the implmenetation of rcl.